Skip to main content

 - :path: "<%= Rails.root.join(*%w[tmp datacollector]).to_s %>"

-For each registered Device, a collection job can be set up through the administrator interface:
+For each registered device, a collection job can be set up through the administrator interface:

 adminui-datacollector